altayaydemir/altay-dot-wtf/data/articles/dear-state.md

 ✅ - More readable and traceable.

-😰 - We are skipping a very fundamental point, and our state is still lying.
+😰 - We are skipping a fundamentally crucial point, and our state is still lying.

 ### Time to question our choices